jonidaniel/data-science-and-machine-learning/meteorite-geospatial-data-visualization/README.md

 5. Activate the newly created venv with `source <your_venv_name>/bin/activate`

-6. Install all needed Python dependencies with `pip3 install -r requirements.txt`.
-This will install `folium`, `geopandas`, `ipykernel`, `ipywidgets`, `leafmap`, `matplotlib`, `mapclassify`, `openpyxl`, and `pandas` packages to the project.
+6. Install all needed Python dependencies with `pip3 install -r requirements.txt` This will install `folium`, `geopandas`, `ipykernel`, `ipywidgets`, `leafmap`, `matplotlib`, `mapclassify`, `openpyxl`, and `pandas` packages to the project.

 7. Run `code .` to open the whole project in [Visual Studio Code](https://code.visualstudio.com/) (recommended; different commands apply for different IDEs).

-8. Run the cells on `create-meteorite-shapefiles.ipynb`, `create-meteorite-spreadsheets.py`, `leafmap-meteorite-locations-demonstration.ipynb`, or `my-put-meteorite-data-fn.py`.
-You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.
+8. Run the cells on `create-meteorite-spreadsheets.ipynb`, `create-meteorite-shapefiles.py`, `leafmap-meteorite-locations-demonstration.ipynb`, or `my-put-meteorite-data-fn.py` You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.

 ## Author